nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Nmap done: 1 IP address (1 host up) scanned in 0.04 seconds
 ```

-So `nmap` (which is a program used to scan opened ports on an IP) reports that the ports `5432` is opened (here you'll have your other ports, if you chose to bind randomly or if you manually specified another port).
+So `nmap` (which is a program used to scan opened ports on an IP) reports that the port `5432` is opened (here you'll have your other ports, if you chose to bind randomly or if you manually specified another port).
 Let's check if we can connect to it:

 ```Bash
 $> netcat -v localhost 5432                                                                 ~